 - using the Admin Tool, navigation item Task execution, see section Execution of a Task Using the Admin Tool.
 Here, a task can be started immediately, it cannot be scheduled for another point in time. - implementing the calling of the task script in another script of one of the following types.
 Here, a script can be executed immediately or can be scheduled for a later point in time. - workflow activity scripts - · email scripts - action scripts (as part of the Action Framework, i.e., in unit action scripts, resource action scripts or search action scripts)

 In scripts, for every execution of a task, a task descriptor, i.e., an object of the class TaskDescriptor, is available.
-This task descriptor provides information like the task's progress or the start time of the task execution.
-Using the task descriptor, a newly-defined task can be executed immediately or can be scheduled for a later execution time.
-This can be applied in scripts.
-Please see section Programming with Tasks for programming details.
+This task descriptor provides information like the task's progress.